timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 04-TARIFF ACT OF 1930/SUBTITLE III-ADMINISTRATIVE PROVISIONS/Part V-Enforcement Provisions/Part V-Enforcement Provisions.md

 * (2) No information may be provided under subsection (a) to any foreign customs or law enforcement agency that has violated any assurances described in paragraph (1).

-#### (c) Government agency of NAFTA country
+#### (c) Government agency of USMCA country
+* #### (1) In general
-* The Secretary may authorize the Customs Service to exchange information with any government agency of a NAFTA country, as defined in section 3301(4) of this title, if the Secretary—
+  * The Secretary may authorize U.S. Customs and Border Protection to exchange information with any government agency of a USMCA country, if the Secretary—

-  * (1) reasonably believes the exchange of information is necessary to implement chapter 3, 4, or 5 of the North American Free Trade Agreement, and
+    * (A) reasonably believes the exchange of information is necessary to implement chapter 2, 4, 5, 6, or 7 of the USMCA; and

-  * (2) obtains assurances from such country that the information will be held in confidence and used only for governmental purposes.
+    * (B) obtains assurances from such agency that the information will be held in confidence and used only for governmental purposes.

+* #### (2) Definitions
+  * In this subsection, the terms "USMCA" and "USMCA country" have the meanings given those terms in section 4502 of this title.

 ### §1628a.
 Exchange of information related to trade enforcement
 #### (a) In general